Safari in Kenya

 Where to find cheap(er) safaris

-But, Kenya’s diversity of wildlife is incredibly rich and sadly many equally interesting animals get overlooked in the hunt for another lion photo.
+If you're fixed on seeing the "big five" then you’ve got little choice but to visit big name parks.
+But Kenya’s diversity of wildlife is incredibly rich and, sadly, many equally interesting animals get overlooked in the hunt for yet another lion photo.

 If you’re willing to broaden your animal checklist a little and visit some of Kenya’s lesser known or smaller parks then not just will you get a more diverse picture of Kenya’s environments and wildlife but you’ll also save yourself a whole heap of cash because everything, from park entry fees to accommodation, is invariably a fraction of the price of the big name parks.

 The west of Kenya is especially rich in such parks and reserves.
-Some suggested ‘off the beaten track’ and therefore cheaper parks include:
+Some of my favourite ‘off the beaten track’ (and much cheaper) parks include:

 Kakamega Forest Reserve.
 Visiting this park out in the far west will allow you to walk through dense dark rainforest catching glimpses of elegant colobus monkeys and noisy hornbills.